 Using Stripe, you can quickly attach subscription payments to most ecommerce platforms using its automated integrations.
 Or, you can create pop-up membership or subscription forms that you can easily embed in your blog or website pages, and even in emails and online apps.

-How We Evaluated Recurring Payment Processors
+How I Evaluated Recurring Payment Processors

-The best recurring payment processor for you will really depend on the size of your business, the type of products or services you sell, and whether they require invoicing, subscriptions, memberships, or something in between.
+The best recurring payment processor for you will depend on the size of your business, the type of products or services you sell, and whether they require invoicing, subscriptions, memberships, or something in between.

 For this guide, I tested each platform and documented the process while also evaluating the system for ease of use.
 Points were awarded for available payment types, recurring payment tools, and account features like customer support and payout times.